franko/gsl-shell/doc/source/graphics.rst

       in the plot will automatically update all the windows where the plot is shown.
-It is useful to set ``sync`` to false for animation so that many operations can be performed and the window is updated only when the :func:`flush` method is called.
+It is useful to set ``sync`` to false for animation so that many operations can be performed and the window is updated only when the :meth:`~Plot.flush` method is called.

 .. _graphical-layer: